Graduate Degree Programs

 DEGREE PLANS: DMA Composition, DMA Conducting-Choral, DMA Conducting-Orchestral, DMA Conducting-Wind, DMA Performance-Strings, DMA Performance-Voice, DMA Performance-Winds/Percussion, DMA-Piano Pedagogy

 The Doctor of Musical Arts degree is a 45-hour program oriented toward professional practice in music emphasizing the creation or performance of musical works and the application and transmission of knowledge about musical works.
 Fields of specialization are in performance, conducting, composition, and piano pedagogy.
 A nondissertation program, the degree culminates in four doctoral performance projects which are designed to suit the professional interests and aspirations of the student.
-Of singular importance is the inclusion of 9 credit hours of fine arts courses drawn from visual arts, theatre, and aesthetics.
-Additional information may be obtained from the School of Music. p>

 The degree consists of 45 hours of coursework, a qualifying examination, and four performance or pedagogy projects which take the place of a dissertation.
 (For degrees involving a dissertation, please refer to the PhD in Fine Arts.)